LazyLlama

-A blazing fast Terminal User Interface (TUI) client for Ollama with real-time streaming, markdown support, and smart scrolling.
+A blazing fast Terminal User Interface (TUI) client for Ollama with real-time streaming, GitHub-flavored markdown, syntax highlighting, and smart scrolling.

 Built with performance and user experience in mind